Every garden needs a few. They can be funny and punny, or as a nod to a special gardening friend.

 I use a small amount of water on the brush for the lettering, and go really slow.
 I can do more than one coat, sanding in between if I need to.

-Once all the lettering is completed to my satisfaction, the whole thing gets sanded, and some of the lettering gets sanded off too, to make it look aged.
+Once all the lettering is completed to my satisfaction, and allowed to dry, the whole thing gets sanded, and some of the lettering gets sanded off too, to make it look aged.